 According to a leading Insurance claims management company, Insurance Complaints are on the rise!
 About 2 in 10 of the Insurance claims assigned end up with an Insurance complaint.
 These are valid insurance claims that have been accepted by Insurers but have failed to meet with the policyholders expectations.

 It is often surprising that in the event of a water damage insurance claim or fire insurance claim most insurance companies treat their clients, some of whom have been loyal premium payers for many decades, with the opposite level of apathy that they showed when they were taking their premium.

-Figures show Insurance Claims complaints are on the Rise
+Figures show Insurance complaints are on the Rise

 Set up by parliament, the Financial Ombudsman Service or FOS is the UK’s official expert in sorting out problems with Insurance claims and Insurance companies.
 If a financial business and a customer can’t resolve a complaint between themselves, the Financial Ombudsman can give an unbiased answer about what’s happened.
 If they decide someone’s been treated unfairly, they have legal powers to put things right.

-There are a number of reasons why you might make a complaint about an insurance company.
+There are a number of reasons why you might make an Insurance complaint about your insurance company.

-If your insurance broker set the policy up, they might also make a complaint for you.
-Its always good to try to resolve a complaint face to face with your loss adjuster or a phone call to the insurance company.
+If your insurance broker set the policy up, they might also make an Insurance complaint for you.
+Its always good to try to resolve the Insurance complaint face to face with your loss adjuster or a phone call to the insurance company.
 Always make sure you write down who you spoke to, times and the particulars of the conversation in case this is needed to be presented as evidence to the FOS.